krustowski/littr/README.md

 ## features

-+ in-memory runtime cache(s)
++ embedded in-memory cache system
 + data persistence on container's restart (on `SIGINT`) in Docker volume(s)
 + flow posts filtering using the FlowList --- simply choose who to follow
 + shade function to block other accounts from following you and reading your posts
 + webpush notification management --- choose which notifications (reply/mention) is your device willing to accept
-+ private acccount --- others have to file a follow request to such account (and have to approved by the acc's owner)
++ private account --- others have to file a follow request to such account (and have to approved by the acc's owner)
 + swift client side (a WebAssebmly binary)
 + safe photo sharing --- EXIF metadata are removed while image file is uploading
 + passphrase reset via e-mail